 Walking around a little island

 Phillip Island has a small side island, the tiny Churchill Island.
 The two islands are connected by a narrow bridge.
 Churchill island has many trails and we spent almost the whole afternoon walking around the pretty island.

 Visiting an old farm

 Churchill Island hides Australia’s oldest farm.
 It’s and old heritage farm and a picturesque place with a well-preserved main building, other farm buildings, all possible farm animals and a flower and spice garden.

 Visiting villages and towns

 Rhyll is a small fishing town and worth visiting, like the island’s biggest town Cowes where we stayed.

 Cowes has many shops and restaurants but maybe no evening life since they all seemed to close early in the evening.

 If you are used to late dinners it might be a good idea to change your habits a little bit when touring Australia, at least if it’s low-season.
 But you can have a proper late lunch or an early dinner, that’s it.

 So Phillip Island offers a lot and is a must-to-do trip if you’re visiting Melbourne.
 There is a good selection of organized tours but if you really want to have time to enjoy the island’s nature it’s a better idea to rent a car.
 Driving in Australia is easy and traffic is nice and slow, so just go ahead!

 You can find more information and make bookings to Phillip Island attractions on these websites:

-- Phillip Island is a must and another must is to make a trip to the Great Ocean Road.
+- Phillip Island is a must see destination from Melbourne and the other must see is the Great Ocean Road.
 My post Great Ocean Road Self Drive will guide you.